Israel's Netanyahu signals he's moving ahead with Trump's idea to transfer Palestinians from Gaza

 Israel has ruled out a Palestinian state and any role in Gaza for the Western-backed Palestinian Authority, whose forces were driven out when Hamas seized power there in 2007.

 Natalie Melzer reported from Nahariya, Israel.
-Samy Magdy contributed to this report from Cairo.
+Associated Press writers Samy Magdy in Cairo and Darlene Superville in West Palm Beach, Florida, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war